developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/getconfig/index.md

 ### Get barcode parameters

 Retrieves the supported barcode parameters of the device from the specified profile.
-The parameter result returns "true" if supported by the device, otherwise "false" is returned.
+Returns a list of supported barcode parameters with their current values.
+If a barcode parameter is not listed, that means it is not supported on the device.

     public void getScannerConfig()
     {